shaurya-02/Hotstar-Clone/README.md

 # Hotstar-Clone
-Landing Page for a HOtstar clone built using HTML, CSS and Javascript.
+Landing Page for a Htstar clone built using HTML, CSS and Javascript.
 Created with CodeSandbox.